agung-madani/smile-recognition-attendance/README.md

 # Smile Detection and Attendance Marking

-This repository contains a Python script (`main.py`) for smile detection and attendance marking using a webcam.
-The script uses OpenCV, face_recognition, and Tkinter libraries.
-Additionally, it includes the required files (`attendance.csv`, `haarcascade_frontalface_default.xml`, and `haarcascade_smile.xml`).
+Smile Attendance is a Python project designed for automated smile detection and attendance marking using a laptop's webcam.
+Leveraging OpenCV, face_recognition, and Tkinter, this project provides a user-friendly interface for real-time facial recognition.
+The system not only identifies individuals in the camera feed but also marks their attendance when a smile is detected.
 ![image](https://github.com/agung-madani/smile-recognition-attendance/assets/121701309/def7f761-465c-4356-ba3d-33df56ecdb43)